mozilla-services/docs/source/storage/apis-2.0.rst

     This header may be sent back with multi-record responses, to indicate the total number of records included in the response.

+**X-Quota-Remaining**

+    This header may be returned in response to write requests, indicating the amount of storage space remaining for the user in KB.
+It will not be returned if quotas are not enabled on the server.

 HTTP status codes
 =================